awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Tuning.concepts.md

 + Performance Schema is turned on – Aurora MySQL shows wait events rather than the thread state\.
 + Performance Schema isn't turned on – Aurora MySQL shows the thread state\.

 We recommend that you configure the Performance Schema for automatic management\.
 The Performance Schema provides additional insights and better tools to investigate potential performance problems\.
-For more information, see [Enabling the Performance Schema for Performance Insights on Aurora MySQL](USER_PerfInsights.EnableMySQL.md)\.
+For more information, see [Turning on the Performance Schema for Performance Insights on Aurora MySQL](USER_PerfInsights.EnableMySQL.md)\.

 ## Aurora MySQL memory<a name="AuroraMySQL.Managing.Tuning.concepts.memory"></a>